Blackburn Beverley: Into flight

 Construction of the first prototype was undertaken at General Aircraft's Feltham, Middlesex factory.
 Following the company's merger into Blackburn Aircraft, it was agreed that construction would continue at Feltham, but that, due to the unsuitability of the adjacent Hanworth Aerodrome, it would be disassembled and transported by road to Blackburn's facility in Brough, Yorkshire, where it was reassembled.
 On 20 June 1950, the first prototype conducted its maiden flight, piloted by chief test pilot Harold Tim Wood; the flight was reportedly trouble-free.
 At the time of the flight, it was Britain's second largest landplane (the largest being the prototype Bristol Brabazon).

-Within four weeks of first flying, the first prototype had flown 21 flight and completed all preliminary handling, performance, and load tests.
+Within four weeks of first flying, the first prototype had flown 21 flights and completed all preliminary handling, performance, and load tests.
 In September 1950, it was first exhibited to the public at the Farnborough Airshow, where an order for a second prototype was announced.
 Thereafter, it was flown to RAF Boscombe Down for evaluation by the Aeroplane and Armament Experimental Establishment; handling trials were successfully completed within a relatively short period of three weeks.
 The prototype participated in competitive trials against an American Fairchild C-82 Packet.
 It also demonstrated its ability to transport heavy loads, including a 30-seat coach and a ten-ton excavator.

 The first prototype was promptly followed by a second, which was designated GAL.65 to signify the modifications made from the original design.
 These changes were largely necessary due to specification revisions by the Ministry of Supply, which sought an increased all-up weight of 127,000lb, and the ability to carry up to 50,000lb payloads over short distances.
 Amongst the design changes were the substitution of the door-and-ramp combination present at the rear of the aircraft in favour of clamshell doors, while the tailplane boom received seating for 36 passengers.
 The Bristol Hercules radial engines of the first prototype were replaced with the newer Bristol Centaurus engines, which were furnished with reversible-pitch propellers; this arrangement led to the aircraft having a relatively short landing distance as well as the ability to reverse under its own power.
 The takeoff and landing distances with maximum load were 790 and 310 yd.

 On 14 June 1953, the second prototype performed its first flight.
 It participated in various trials, including a demonstration air drop over an Army drop zone in Amesbury.
 Following the completion of testing, it was returned to Brough to be rebuilt into a production standard aircraft.